tashriful/microservice-demo-OM-app/README.md

 All APIs are secured using JWT (JSON Web Token).

-Authentication is handled by aye-mobileapp-authservice.
+Authentication is handled by OM-mobileapp-authservice.

 Clients must first authenticate via /auth/authenticate to obtain a token.